haydenstilley/melody_machine/README.md

 # melody_machine
 An RNG-based system that, given a set of musical chords and a diatonic key, will produce "improvised" melodies that harmonize with the piece.
 All pitches are represented by their values in Hz, rounded to the hundredth place.
+Pyo must be installed for sound synthesis to function.

 The necessary arguments for the main() function are 1) [key], and 2) [sequence], further defined below.
   1)  [key] is an array created by the function melody.key().
 The first entry in the array is itself a seven-item array denoting the pitches in a one-octave diatonic scale.
 The second entry in the array is another array denoting each chord in a chord progression as a three-item array, with each entry being a value in Hz corresponding to a pitch within the chord.